“It keeps me alive – at least 37% of the time.

 Clean out your priority closet.
 Chances are, half the things in there really don’t belong.
 Do it now, no delays.
 You won’t get your procrastination time back.

 Let go of over-achieve and perfectionism.
-Besides driving everyone around you crazy, perfect is an unachievable goal.
+Besides driving everyone around you crazy, perfection is an unachievable goal.
 Even if achieved, this mindset will rob you of the joy of a life dependent on Christ and Christ alone.
 There can be but one source of my strength, and if it’s me, it can’t be Him.
 Give it up.
-If you don’t do it for yourself, do it for your kids.
+If you don’t do it for yourself, do it for your spouse and kids.